78 years ago, bombs fell on Pearl Harbor; vets paused to remember the tragic day

 Veterans were recognized Saturday morning in the Pearl Harbor commemoration event.
 (Source: HNN)

 The Pearl Harbor Remembrance Day ceremony began promptly at 7:50 a.m. at the Pearl Harbor Visitor Center.
-At 7:55, a moment of silence was held to mark the time the bombs began to fall from Japanese fighter jets.
+At 7:55, a moment of silence was held to mark the time the bombs began to fall from Japanese fighter planes.

 A few of the remaining survivors of the attack, including Lou Conter, were in attendance.